prashantpq/Real-Estate-Property-Search/README.md

 - [License](#license)

 ## Features
-- Input property descriptions via text.
+- Input property descriptions,location,price  via text.
-- Upload images of properties for analysis.
-- Predict estimated property prices using machine learning models.
+- Display top 5 property with their details using machine learning models.

 ## Installation
 1. Clone the repository to your local machine: